UoB-HPC/BabelStream/README.md

    OpenCL_LIBRARY (optional, default=): Path to OpenCL library, usually called libOpenCL.so ...
 ```
-Alternatively, refer to the [CI script](./ci-test-compile.sh) which test-compiles most of the models and see which flags they use.
+Alternatively, refer to the [CI script](./ci-test-compile.sh), which test-compiles most of the models, and see which flags are used there.

-*It is recommended that you delete the `build` directory when you any of the build flags.*
+*It is recommended that you delete the `build` directory when you change any of the build flags.*

 ### GNU Make